 Configuring the CMS Tailwind JIT Module

-By default, the CMS Tailwind JIT module looks for a JavaScript configuration file at web/tailwind/tailwind.browser-jit-config.js within your theme directory.
+When the compiler version is set to Tailwind v3 (in-browser), the module looks for a JavaScript configuration file at web/tailwind/tailwind.browser-jit-config.js within your theme directory.
 This file follows the same structure as tailwind.config.js but with significant restrictions due to the browser environment.

 Browser Context Limitations